mourayago/briefer_sales_bi/README.md

-# Sales BI on Briefer - Work in Progress
+# Sales BI on Briefer

 ### Description
 The objective of this project is to test Briefer, a new open-source data tool on the market.
 Briefer is a multiplayer notebook that allows you to run SQL and Python, turning notebooks into dashboards and data apps.